|

 pools company did everything to ensure that they did not incur any adverse

 publicity.
-They went to great lengths to insure that
+They went to great lengths to insure that their client received

-large win occurred, they would phone the manager of a local branch to arrange
+officers.
+When a large win occurred, they would phone the

-office of the Bank.
-On the Tuesday following the win, the pools people and
+the nearest branch was the Head office of the Bank.
+On the Tuesday following

-the old guy arrived.
-As they went through the rotating teak doors a flunky
+the win, the pools people and the old guy arrived.
+As they went through the

-dressed in a red, three-quarter length jacket, black top hat, royal blue
+rotating teak doors a flunky dressed in a red, three-quarter length jacket,

-trousers and black patent shoes and buckles, ushered them past a large
+black top hat, royal blue trousers and black patent shoes and buckles,

-horseshoe-shaped tellers counter. |
+ushered them past a large horseshoe-shaped tellers counter. |

 |